wismh/vampireOS/README.md

 # Vampire OS

 MBR loads stage 2, which loads a freestanding C kernel, enters long mode, and jumps to `kmain`.
-The kernel installs a 64-bit IDT so CPU exceptions print `exception N` instead of triple-faulting.
+The kernel installs a 64-bit IDT, remaps the PIC so IRQs start at vector 32, and runs the PIT so a tick count appears on screen.

 ## Dependencies